A Model Fusion Distributed Kalman Filter For Non-Gaussian Observation Noise: Preliminaries

-In the DMCKF \cite{wang2019distributed} and DMEEKF \cite{feng2023distributed}, the error between observation and predicted observation ${\bm{\bar v}}_n\left( k \right)$ (the calculation method refers to equation \ref{v_c}) are used to detect the occurrence of impulsive noise and adjust the weights accordingly.
-The issue is that even when no impulsive noise occurs and no weight adjustment is required, the weights are inaccurate.
-The reason is that the statistical estimation of the covariance matrix ${\bm{R}_n}\left( k \right)$ (which is used to calculate the weights) is inaccurate due to the presence of low-probability impulsive noise.
-Therefore, a more accurate covariance matrix of observation noise is expected in the non-Gaussian environment.
-It motivates us to approximate the non-Gaussian noise as a combination of several Gaussian components, which can help us to estimate the covariance matrix of observation noise in the non-Gaussain environment.
+The DMCKF \cite{wang2019distributed} and DMEEKF \cite{feng2023distributed} utilize the error between measurement and predicted measurement error ${{{\boldsymbol{\bar v}}}_{n,k}}$ (the calculation method refers to (\ref{v_c})) to detect the presence of impulsive noise and adjust the weights accordingly.
+When impulsive noise occurs, it correspondingly increases the noise covariance used to calculate ${{\boldsymbol{\Sigma }}_{n,k}}$, thereby reducing the weights in the matrix ${{\boldsymbol{\Sigma }}_{n,k}}$.
+In the absence of impulsive noise, the noise covariance to calculate ${{\boldsymbol{\Sigma }}_{n,k}}$ is close to the sampled value.
+A problem arises in the absence of impulsive noise, the weights in ${{\boldsymbol{\Sigma }}_{n,k}}$ are smaller than intended, as the sampled noise covariance is larger than the actual value due to the occasionally impulsive noise.
+This motivates us to approximate non-Gaussian noise as a combination of multiple Gaussian components, facilitating the ${{{\boldsymbol{R}}_{{n,k}}}}$ used to calculate ${{\boldsymbol{\Sigma }}_{n,k}}$ to align to the true value in non-Gaussian environments.